omnibor/spec/SPEC.md

 blob⎵${artifact id of child}⎵bom⎵${GitBOM identifier of child's GitBOM document}\n
 ```

-The child artifact redords must be written to the GitBOM Document in lexical order.
+The child artifact records must be written to the GitBOM Document in lexical order.

 The artifact id and GitBOM document id must both be of the identifier type declared in the GitBOM document header.